fighter-lee/MyApplication/goodStudy/test4.md

 　　D.has sparked serious ethical controversies

-　　32. In David Eagleman's opinion, our current knowledge of consciousness A.helps explain artificial intelligence.
+　　32. In David Eagleman's opinion, our current knowledge of consciousness D

+   A.helps explain artificial intelligence.

    B.can be misleading to robot making.

    C.inspires popular sci-fi TV series.

    D.is too limited for us to reproduce it

-　　33.The solution to the ethical issues brought by autonomous vehicles
+　　33.The solution to the ethical issues brought by autonomous vehicles A （B）

 　 A.can hardly ever be found.

    B.is still beyond our capacity.

    C.causes little public concern.

    D.has aroused much curiosity.

-　　34.The author's attitude toward Google's pledges is one of
+　　34.The author's attitude toward Google's pledges is one of C (A)

 　　A.affirmation B.skepticism.

 　　C.contempt D.respect.

 　　35.Which of the following would be the best title for the text?
+C

 　　A.Al's Future: In the Hands of Tech Giants